Every professional displayed on Counselling Directory has been independently

 - Addiction, including to substances, shopping, eating, the internet and sex.

-£50 per session, with some concessions including for NHS staff.
+£55 per session, including for the initial session.
 Each session lasts 50 minutes and I normally work with clients once a week.